pradal/ltpkgbuilder/README.rst

 Run 'manage' inside this directory::

     (dvlpt)$ cd toto
-    (dvlpt)$ manage init
+    (dvlpt)toto$ manage init
-    (dvlpt)$ manage add -opt base
+    (dvlpt)toto$ manage add -opt base
-    (dvlpt)$ manage regenerate
+    (dvlpt)toto$ manage regenerate

 This will create the bare basic minimum for a python package.
 Add more options (see `Add Package Structure Functionality`_ for more options) afterward.

-Default minimalistic package comes with just a 'src' directory to put your code in it :)
+Especially, maybe the 'base' option that will create a 'src' directory to put your code in it.

 Upgrade Package Structure
 -------------------------

 Packages generated with Package Builder contains three different types of files:

- - 'pkg_cfg.json', a resource file that contains information entered by developers at some stage during the configuration phase of adding an option.
+ - 'pkg_cfg.json', a resource file that contains the information you entered at some stage during the configuration phase of adding an option.
  - generated files, susceptible to be regenerated at any time or with version change and not meant to be modified by user.
 These files are generated